 Different trials have been carried out in Gambia and Nigeria, where the action of Neem extracts was compared with the commercial pesticides malathion.
 It was found that Neem extracts are as effective as DDT and Dieldrin.
 Personally, I tested Neem oil on cabbage and I found it awesome.

 Genetic resistance is a common feature in the application of synthetic pesticides but not in the case of Neem extracts.
 They simply make the palatable food for insect pest looks unpalatable, hence, they are forced to vacate or source for another means of sustenance.
-Neem extracts are natural insecticide for vegetable garden; they are environmental-friendly; they can be used indiscriminately.
+Neem extracts are natural insecticide for any vegetable garden; they are environmental-friendly; they can be used indiscriminately.

-Guide on using neem as pesticide
+Guide on using neem plant as organic insecticide

 You can make organic pesticides from Neem tree extracts.
-Neem tree is one of the natural pesticides plants; its extracts are part of the best organic pesticides in vogue.
+Neem tree is one of the natural pesticides plants; its extracts are part of the best organic pesticides in use.
 There are two ways to make organic pesticides from the Neem tree.
 You can use either the oil or the leaves.
 Neem oil and Neem leaves are organic farming pesticides; they are broad-spectrum pesticide.
 Neem extract preparation can be done mechanically using expeller for the oil or manually in case of the leaves.

-How to use Neem oil as pesticide
+How to use Neem oil as organic insecticide

 Neem oil and cake are the products made from Neem.
 After processing the seeds, the oil is extracted from the seeds, leaving the cake as another separate entity.
 These two extracts, Neem oil, and Neem cake can both be used as insecticides.
-Hence, we can have solid and liquid pesticide from Neem seed.
+Hence, we can have solid and liquid insecticide from Neem seed.

 The oil is the liquid extract gotten from the seeds after processing.
 Neem oil is the best natural pesticide for garden; it is one of the essential oils for garden pests.
 It is an ideal insecticides.
 The solid, the Neem cake, is not commonly used because it does not really comply with the available method of applying pesticides.